 How can further gout attacks be prevented?

 Lifestyle measures and medicines can help to prevent gout attacks.

 - If you are overweight, try to lose some weight.
 This can help to lower the uric acid (urate) level.
 However, do not use diets that increase uric acid levels, such as high-protein diets or starvation diets.

 - Eat sensibly.
 A high uric acid level may be lowered a bit by avoiding a high protein intake and foods rich in purines, such as liver, kidneys and seafood.
 Also avoid eating foods high in yeast extracts, such as Marmite®.
 See separate Gout Diet Sheet for more details.

-- If you drink a lot of sugar-sweetened soft drinks, especially those containing fructose, it may help to reduce the number or cut them out all together.
+- If you drink a lot of sugar-sweetened soft drinks, especially those containing fructose, it may help to reduce the number or cut them out altogether.

 - If you are taking any medicines, check whether they are a cause of gout (see above).
 An alternative medicine may be available.
 Your doctor will advise.

-- Avoid lack of fluid in the body (dehydration) by drinking plenty of water (up to two litres per day unless there is a medical reason why not to).
+- Avoid lack of fluid in the body (dehydration) by drinking plenty of water (up to two litres per day unless there is a medical reason to not do so).

 - Have your blood pressure checked at least once a year.
 High blood pressure is more common in people with gout.